meeshkan/properties-driven-development-tutorial/ARTICLE.md

     return sorted_dict, expected
 ```

 The variable `expected` contains the key-value pairs we expect to find from our sorted dictionary.
-It acts as a simplified "model" for sorted dictionary with the exception that its keys are not sorted.
-Using a standard dictionary as the model is useful also because it handles duplicates in the same way as we expect `SortedDict` to handle them (overwrite).
+It acts as a "model" for a sorted dictionary, with the exception that its keys are not sorted.
+Using a standard dictionary as the model is useful because it handles duplicates in the same way we would expect `SortedDict` to (overwrite).

 #### Property

-Having the test case generator `some_sorted_dicts` defined, we're ready to state our first property: that any keys inserted into the dictionary can be searched.
+With the test case generator `some_sorted_dicts` defined, we're ready to state our first property: Any keys inserted into the dictionary can be searched.

 ```python
 # test_sorted_dict.py